 |Governing Body:||International Federation of American Football (IFAF)|

 American rules football is a team sport played in the United States which is commonly referred to as football in the US and Canada and is famously known as “gridiron football” or simply “gridiron”.
-The sport is played on a rectangular field with goal posts at the end by two teams of eleven players each with an oval-shaped ball.
+The sport is played on a rectangular field with goal-posts at the end by two teams of eleven players each with an oval-shaped ball.
 The sport was originated in the United States and is the combination of association football and rugby.
 It is also the most popular game in the country whereas, professional and college football are the two most popular forms of the sport.
+The objective is to score more points by the way of more number of goals than the opponent team in order to win the game.

 The game is played between two teams of eleven players each with any number of substitutions that can be availed between downs.
 The players are positioned in offensive, defensive and special team squads and are designated with a uniform number anywhere between 1 and 99.